 Indeed, within the world of the play, the books' agency is so palpable that characters such as Caliban, who chafes under Prospero's rule, believe that to steal them would be to unravel the magician himself.
-Power, in this sense, is not simply wielded; it is circulated entangled with the objects through which it is performed.
-The books are performed in all the prospect of the prospect of the prospect of the play wielded; it is circulated entangled with the objects through which it is performed.
-The books are performed in all the prospects of the play wielded; it is circulated entangled with the objects through which it is performed.
-The books are performed in all the prospects of the play will be prospected in the play will be prospect
+Power, in this sense, is not simply wielded; it is circulated, entangled with the objects through which it is performed.
+The books are not ornaments of Prospero's mastery but the very weave and current of it, alive with their own possibilities and dangers (Adamson 1989).